-After I left school I was conscripted to 2 years of military service and persuaded to study Commerce.
+After I left school persuaded to study Commerce.
 I joined the corporate world for 18 years at first as a financial information analyst and then a computer analyst programmer.

 In 1990s I discovered MIDI and the ability to connect computers to synthesizers and make music.
 This triggered a compositional orgasm in my life: I was now able to compose for any range of instruments I chose, and in any style I could imagine!

 Biography I was born in the southern suburbs of Cape Town in 1959 My father was a Trad Jazz. aficionado so I was weaned on a diet of Duke Ellington, Count Basie, Oscar Peterson, Ella Fitzgerald Loise, Armstrong, Milt Jackson, Johnny Hodges, Fats Waller, Pete Fountain, Wes Montgomery and all the East Coast greats.

 In the summer of 1969 I was received a guitar for Christmas.
 My brother, who could play a little, attempted to teach me the basics but soon gave up as the guitar was a steel string who's action was so high that it rendered it practically unplayable.

 Driven by my newly discovered passion for Jimi Hendrix, Johnny Winter, Eric Clapton, Carlo Santana ,Lightnin' Hopkins, BB King , David Gilmour et al, I carried on.

 After three years of battling with the finger cutter I bought a second hand red Hofner electric guitar.

 By this point, I had also begun teaching my cousin John Mair to accompany me on guitar, and within two years we had become 16 year old guitar legends in the Southern Suburbs, playing in makeshift rock bands at school dances and community festivals